chauvinSimon/tri_stats/README.md

 - Analyse the **correlation** between **transition ranking** and **finish ranking**.
   - Especially for T2.
-- Further compare **WTCS** and **world-cups**.
+- Compare **WTCS** and **world-cups** more thoroughly.
-  - In multiple sections of this document, these two event-categories have been merged to **increase the dataset size** and hopefully obtain more statistically significant results.
+  - These two event-categories have been combined in several sections of this document to **increase the dataset size** and hopefully improve statistical significance.
-  - However, in some cases, this approach may not be ideal, and it would be interesting to analyse the differences.
+  - However, in some cases this approach may not be optimal, and it would be insightful to explore the differences between these categories.
-- The [decision to focus on the **top 5-9**](#books-data) is, I believe, relevant for capturing a stable and consistent **representation of the general competitive field**.
+- The [arbitrary decision to focus on the **top 5-9**](#books-data) was made to capture a stable and consistent **representation of the general competitive field**.
-  - However, focusing on the **top performance** (e.g. best time or top-3) or using a **broader range** could also provide valuable insights.
+  - However, examining the **top performance** (e.g. Top-1 or Top-3) or using a **broader range** could also yield valuable insights.
-- Perform advanced analyses of **cycling performances** would be interesting.
+- Conduct advanced analyses of **cycling performances** would be interesting.
-  - Additional data may be needed: drawing conclusions from the **bike split times** alone is challenging, due to the influence of **drafting** and pack dynamics.
+  - Additional data may be required: drawing conclusions based solely on **bike split times** is challenging, due to the influence of **drafting** and pack dynamics.
-- Analyse the impact of **swim conditions** - including **water temperature**, presence of **waves**, and **salinity** - on swim performance and race dynamics.
+- Investigate the impact of **swim conditions** - including **water temperature**, presence of **waves**, and **salinity** - on swim performance and race dynamics.
+- Take a closer look at the **critical start of the bike segment**.
+  - For example, given a lag at T1, how likely is it to catch the first group?
+- Understand the system of **penalties** and their impact on race dynamics.
+  - The 2024 Paris Olympics ( :fr: ) saw a surprising number of penalties: **[6 women out of 51](https://triathlon.org/results/result/paris_2024_olympic_games/655048) and [10 men out of 50](https://triathlon.org/results/result/paris_2024_olympic_games/655047)** received a **15s penalty**.
+  - Before focusing on gaining seconds, some athletes may need to **prioritize avoiding penalties**, such as by **correctly timing their dive** and making sure to **place their helmet inside** the transition box.
 - ...

 ---

 ## :computer: CODE

-Plots can be reproduced:
+The **python code** to fetch the data, set the parameters and generate plots is available in [this GitHub repository](https://github.com/chauvinSimon/tri_stats).
+To use it,

 - Create a key for the World Triathlon API: https://apps.api.triathlon.org/ and add it to a `api_key.txt` file directly placed in `tri_stats/`.
 - Install the required python packages.